Camilo Pascual

+Early life

+Pascual was born on January 20, 1934, in Havana, Cuba.
+His older brother Carlos was also a future pitcher in Cuba and in American major league baseball.
+Carlos had the Cuban-Spanish nickname Patato, meaning short or a runt.
+Pascual, as the younger brother, became known as Patato Pequeño.
+When they later came to the United States, patato, sounding like potato, was mistranslated; and the brothers became known in the U.S. as Potato and Little Potato.

 Playing career

+Minor leagues and Cuban League

+Pascual had begun playing amateur baseball in Cuba as a teenager, but his first professional play came in the United States.
 As a 17-year-old, Pascual left Havana and spent the 1951 season as a minor league free agent pitching for the Class-D Chickasha Chiefs in the Oklahoma Sooner State League and two Class-C teams, the Big Spring Broncs in the Longhorn League and Geneva Robins in the New York Border League.
-The latter team was made up largely of Cuban players signed by Washington Senator's scout Joe Cambria including future Minnesota Twins teammate Julio Bécquer.
-Pascual would finish the season with a combined record of 5–4 with a 4.64 ERA and 46 walks in 64 innings.
+The latter team was made up largely of Cuban players signed by Washington Senator's scout Joe Cambria, including future Minnesota Twins teammate Julio Bécquer.
+Pascal finished the season with a combined record of 5–4 with a 4.64 ERA and 46 walks in 64 innings.
 Despite his less than overwhelming stats, the 18-year-old Pascual was signed by the Washington Senators as an amateur free agent prior to the start of the 1952 season.

-Pascual would spend the 1952 season in Class-B pitching for the Havana Cubans and the Tampa Smokers in the Florida International League, improving to an 8–6 record with a 2.88 ERA and only 66 walks in 122 innings over 24 games.
-He would be back at Havana for the entire 1953 season and would compile similar stats as the year before (10-6, 3.00 ERA, 68 walks, 141 Inn in 25 games).
-Following the season, he would play for his hometown Elefantes de Cienfuegos competing for the Caribbean World Series.
-He would continue to play for Cienfuegos or Tigres de Marianao until Fidel Castro closed the country in 1961.
+Pascual spent the 1952 season in Class-B pitching for the Havana Cubans and the Tampa Smokers in the Florida International League, improving to an 8–6 record with a 2.88 ERA and only 66 walks in 122 innings over 24 games.
+His first professional play in Cuba came in the 1952-53 Winter League, playing for Tigres de Marianao.
+Pascual learned his renowned curveball from Cuban pitching legend and Marianao manager Adolfo Luque.
+He was back with the Florida League's Havana Cubans for the entire 1953 season, and compiled similar stats as the year before (10-6, 3.00 ERA, 68 walks, 141 Inn in 25 games).

+Following the 1953 season, he was traded from Marianao to his hometown Elefantes de Cienfuegos in the Cuban League, competing for the Caribbean World Series.
+The team won championships in 1956, 1960 and 1961.
+One of his teammates was Pedro Ramos, with whom he formed a top pitching duo.
+Ramos also would be a future teammate on the Washington Senators.
+Pascual continued to play for Cienfuegos until Fidel Castro closed the country in 1961.
+Pascual was only able to leave Cuba for the United States in 1961 after high level negotiations.
+Pascual was a Cuban League Most Valuable Player (MVP) in 1955-56, and was one of the decades old league's historically best pitchers.